sfinxinside/documentation/README.md

 ## Sfinx developer portal

-All Sfinx APIs are exposed through the Sfinx developer portal: https://developer.sfinxinside.com
+All Sfinx APIs are exposed through the Sfinx developer portals.

 At the time of this writing, there is a Sfinx user acceptance test environment available for third parties in order to start integrating with the Sfinx backend.
+The developer portal of the user acceptance test environment can be reached at  https://uat.developer.sfinxinside.com

 Please sign up to the sfinx developer portal to get access to the Sfinx APIs to develop your scenario.
 Click [here](./documentation/developer-portal-signup.md) for more information on how to sign up to the Sfinx developer portal.